Strong women are able to find their own happiness. All you need is you. For a long time, I had the tendency to put other people on a pedestal.

 Because once you realize that you and you alone are responsible for getting you out of that funk and back to being happy, you start to take control.
 You stop waiting for other people to surprise and you start surprising yourself.
 You give up trying to make people understand and accept them anyway.

-And one of the best thing that comes from trusting yourself with your happiness is that when people let you down — because they always will — it doesn’t bother you as much.
+And one of the best things that comes from trusting yourself with your happiness is that when people let you down — because they always will — it doesn’t bother you as much.
 You’re more empathetic to their own struggles and downfalls because you’ve been there.
 You’re quick to forgive and forget and focus more on what makes life good.

 Taking control of your life is essentially also letting go.
 Know that no matter what happens, you have your own back.